Restoration of 'Theatrum Orbis Terrarum' - The Phoebus Foundation

-Oliver Claes has now been working as a paper and book conservator for more than a decade and is currently in charge of the conservation of the topographical and historical book collection from The Phoebus Foundation collection.
-For the last couple of months, Oliver’s work included the restoration of Abraham Ortelius’ sixteenth-century masterpiece Theatrum Orbis Terrarum.
+Oliver Claes has now been working as a paper and book conservator for more than a decade.
+This includes taking care of the conservation of The Phoebus Foundation’s topographical and historical book collection.
+For the past three months, Oliver’s work included the restoration of Abraham Ortelius’ sixteenth-century masterpiece Theatrum Orbis Terrarum.

 “The condition of the book was very poor.
 The book block (the collection of quires) was very soiled, and the binding distorted.
 Moreover, it had also come loose, and the various quires revealed multiple damages and gaps.
 The binding made of parchment was broken and could no longer fulfil its role of protecting the book block.
 Furthermore, the sturdiness that a binding should provide to the book block had completely disappeared due to the lack of sturdy cartons.
 Upon opening the book, the fragile and coloured title page immediately became visible.”